 There was still an hour or two of daylight left, and after building a brush lean-to and throwing down and opening their packs, they started upstream.
 The country was very dense and hard to travel through, as there was much down timber, although here and there the somber woodland was broken by small glades of mountain grass.

 At dusk they again reached camp.
 The glade in which it was pitched was not many yards wide, the tall, close-set pines and firs rising round it like a wall.
 On one side was a little stream, beyond which rose the steep mountain slopes, covered with the unbroken growth of evergreen forest.

-They were surprised to find that, during their short absence, something — apparently a bear — had visited camp, and had rummaged about among their things, scattering the contents of their packs, and in sheer wantonness destroying their lean-to.
+They were surprised to find that, during their short absence, something—apparently a bear—had visited camp and rummaged about among their things, scattering the contents of their packs and, in sheer wantonness, destroying their lean-to.
 The footprints of the beast were quite plain, but at first they paid no particular heed to them, busying themselves with rebuilding the lean-to, laying out their beds and stores, and lighting the fire.